mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Hide Speed Slider?
 '''''''''''''''''''''''''''''''''''

-When this preferences is set, |ED| will not show speed slider, use speed buttons instead.
+If this preference is enabled, |ED| will not show speed slider, use speed buttons instead.

 This option is not relevant for the following Throttle Screen Layouts as they cannot have a slider: